Updated June 8, 2023

 - What are the learning opportunities in this role?

-- Will the organization help me in maintaining a work-life balance?
+- Will the organization help me maintain a work-life balance?

-Please remember, you are NOT to ask about a number of people reporting to you, or the name of your future boss, or the benefits you will get in this job.
+Please remember, you are NOT to ask about the number of people reporting to you, the name of your future boss, or the benefits you will get in this job.
 These will become clear to you when you join.

-To conclude, I think I have given you a fair idea of what to expect in a job interview.
-This list is, by no means, exhaustive, as there are several questions that may, and will be asked in interviews beyond what I have given above.
+To conclude, I have given you a fair idea of what to expect in a job interview.
+This list needs to be completed, as there may be several questions in interviews beyond what I have given above.
 But these common interview questions are, by and large, to be expected.

-If you do your groundwork well and keep your calm, you are sure to nail it!
+If you do your groundwork well and keep calm, you will surely nail it!

 This has been a guide to the list of Common Interview Questions and Answers so that the candidate can crackdown these Common Interview Questions easily.
 Here in this post, we have studied top Common Interview Questions which are often asked in interviews.
 You may also look at the following articles to learn more –